top of page

 Bernal Glacier geodetic mass balance

 The main indicator of a glacier's "health" is its mass balance, which tells us how much mass a glacier gains or loses over a year.
 To do this on Bernal Glacier, we will take the geodetic approach, which uses successive Digital Elevation Models (DEM) to calculate the change in ice volume and, from there, infer changes in mass.
-We will fly drones all over the glacier to create an up-to-date DEM and compare it with one made in 2023.
+We will fly drones all over the glacier to create an up-to-date DEM and compare it with ones made in 2023 and 2024.

 Project's objectives